tractatus/microLRM/README.md

 µLRM or microLRM is an open source alternative to Illumina's [Local Run Manager](https://www.illumina.com/products/by-type/informatics-products/local-run-manager.html). µLRM is a compiled software for real-time microscope and fluidics control that turns any microscope supported by micro-manager's [mmCoreAndDevices](https://github.com/micro-manager/mmCoreAndDevices) into a sequencing machine for _in situ_ sequencing.

 With micro Local Run Manager you will be able to: create, monitor, and analyze microscope sequencing runs.

+µLRM is *not* a tool for tertiary analysis, i.e. making sense of the data in a genomic context.
+The scope of µLRM is purely focused on the primary and secondary steps of next-generation sequencing analysis.

 ## Dependencies